Incommensurability-induced sub-ballistic narrow-band-states in twisted bilayer graphene

 \begin{spacing}{0.95} Narrow-band electronic systems are natural platforms to search for exotic physics.
 Otherwise modest perturbations can here attain energies comparable to the bandwidth, yielding a non-perturbative reorganization of the eigenstates into phases of matter often very different from their parent state.
 Recently, twisted bilayer graphene (tBLG) has emerged as a paradigmatic system displaying this mechanism.
-When the twist angle between the two graphene layers approaches the so-called \emph{magic angle,} $\theta\approx1.1^{\circ}$, extremely narrow, nearly flat, bands appear at low energies \cite{PhysRevLett.99.256802,Bistritzer2011a,PhysRevB.86.155449,TramblydeLaissardiere2010a,SuarezMorell2010,Shallcross2010}.
-In this regime, superconductivity \cite{Cao2018} and correlated insulating phases \cite{Cao2018a} were observed around some commensurate electronic fillings, pointing to relevant electron-electron interactions \cite{Balents2020}.
+When the twist angle between the layers approaches the so-called \emph{magic angle,} $\theta\approx1.1^{\circ}$, extremely narrow, nearly flat, bands appear at low energies \cite{PhysRevLett.99.256802,Bistritzer2011a,PhysRevB.86.155449,TramblydeLaissardiere2010a,SuarezMorell2010,Shallcross2010}.
+In this regime, superconductivity \cite{Cao2018} and correlated insulating phases \cite{Cao2018a} were observed around integer electronic fillings, pointing to relevant electron-electron interactions \cite{Balents2020}.
 The similarities with the cuprates \cite{Bednorz:1986tc} sparked redoubled interest in these effects, which emerge here in a simpler, cleaner and highly tunable system, where all ingredients can potentially be easily isolated and understood.
-This triggered intense interest in both theoretical \cite{Kang2018,Zou2018,Po2018a,Tarnopolsky2019,Haddadi2019,Song2019,Carr2018a,Chen2019a,Po2018b,Yuan2018a,Po2018,Kennes2018,Peltonen2018,Isobe2018} and experimental \cite{Chung2018,Yankowitz2019,Lu2019,Jiang2019,Sharpe2019,Kerelsky2019,Choi2019,Xie2019a,Tomarken2019,Serlin2019} research. \end{spacing}
+This triggered intense theoretical \cite{Kang2018,Zou2018,Po2018a,Tarnopolsky2019,Haddadi2019,Song2019,Carr2018a, Chen2019a,PhysRevB.100.205113,Po2018b,Yuan2018a,Po2018,Kennes2018,Peltonen2018,Isobe2018,PhysRevB.102.155149,PhysRevB.102.045107} and experimental \cite{Chung2018,Yankowitz2019,Lu2019,Jiang2019,Sharpe2019,Kerelsky2019,Choi2019,Xie2019a,Tomarken2019,Serlin2019} research. \end{spacing}

 Due to the high degree of sample-purity, models of tBLG typically assume a Fermi gas with a flat-band dispersion as a starting point \cite{Kang2018,Zou2018,Po2018a,Chen2019a,Haule2019,Kennes2018,Peltonen2018,Isobe2018,Yuan2018,Yuan2018a}.
 This is a major difference with respect to the cuprates, as disorder is intrinsic to doped Mott insulators \cite{Pan2001} and has even been observed to increase the critical temperature \cite{Leroux2019}.
-Even if a comparatively small amount of disorder would suffice to localize the flat-band states, the analyzed tBLG samples seem to elude this regime.